voloshmiak/weather-api/README.md

 This project is a weather subscription service API.
 It allows users to subscribe to weather updates for a specific city at a given frequency (hourly or daily).
 Subscriptions require email confirmation.
 Users can also confirm their subscription and unsubscribe.
 The API also provides an endpoint to get the current weather for a city.

-## Features
-*   Subscribe to weather updates (requires email confirmation).
-*   Confirm subscription via a unique token sent to email.
-*   Unsubscribe from weather updates using a unique token.
-*   Get current weather information for a specified city.

 ## Technologies Used
 *   Go
 *   PostgreSQL